 The abused become the abusers

-If you were abused as a child, and, yes, that’s a serious word that your mind may be rejecting, so let’s just say that if you were slapped, criticized, hit, yelled at, shamed, or spanked, then you need to realize that you are vulnerable to the victimization loop in which the abused become the abuser.
+If you were slapped, criticized, hit, yelled at, shamed, or spanked, then you need to realize that you are vulnerable to the victimization loop in which the abused become the abuser.

-You need to look carefully at your unconscious beliefs about the righteousness of being abused as a child and recognize that you were violated and victimized.
-Not because your parents didn’t love you (hopefully they did) but, more likely, because your parents were stuck in their own victimization loop.
+You need to look carefully at your unconscious beliefs about the righteousness of being abused as a child.
+Recognize that you were violated and victimized.
+Not because your parents didn’t love you – hopefully they did.
+But, more likely, because your parents were stuck in their own victimization loop.

 It’s OK if you don’t want to look too closely at your own trauma or judge your parents’ behavior.
 They did their best, you survived, and are now responsible for your own children.
 But it’s not OK to assume that you should use the same parenting tactics with your own children.

-If you are feeling out of control with your children and don’t know how to parent without hitting, yelling, shaming, and screaming, that’s OK.
+If you are feeling out of control with your children and don’t know how to parent without hitting, yelling, shaming, and screaming, you’re not a bad person.
 We all feel frustrated when faced with the daunting task of helping our children grow into capable adults.
-Feeling angry, out of control, and as if you want to hit your kid is OK.
+Feeling angry, out of control, and as if you want to hit your kid is normal.
 But it is not OK to actually hit your kids or use shame and criticism as a parenting technique.

 The real problem with American parenting

-The real problem with American parenting is not that we don’t hit our kids, it’s that we don’t know what to do instead of hitting our kids.
+The real problem with American parenting is not that parents are too soft.
+It’s that we don’t have the parenting skills we need to interact with our kids without physical violence.
 We feel as if everyone else knows what they’re doing, but we don’t.
 We are a generation of isolated and scared parents.
-When we lose control, we feel as if we are the only ones who don’t know what the hell we’re doing.
+When we lose control, we think as if we are the only ones who don’t know what the hell we’re doing.

 It’s OK to have all of these feelings.
 We are all students of parenting.
 But next time you think that violence is the solution to your parenting problems, remember that it’s not.
 There are lots of parenting books, blogs and resources available to help us learn to parent without violence.
 There are therapists, social workers, and coaches who can help us learn parenting skills that are far more effective than violence.

-And, next time someone says that the problem with American parents is that they’re “too soft,” ask them for clarification.
-If they say that we should “slap them around” to “show them who’s boss,” or “not be afraid to tell them when they’re assholes,” compassionately understand that their words are coming from the victimization loop, and hope that they will find healing in themselves in order to become better parents and people.
+And, next time someone says that American parents are too soft, ask them for clarification.
+They may say that we should “slap them around.”
+That we need to “show them who’s boss.”
+That parents should “not be afraid to tell kids when they’re assholes.”